eyra/mono/data_extractor/README.rst

 The test are located in the ``tests`` folder.
 To run the tests execute:
 ``poetry run pytest``.

-To run the extraction code from the browser first run ``poetry build`` to create an updated version of the Python Wheel (package).
+To run the extraction code from the browser run:
-Now run: ``python3 -m http.server`` from the root folder (the one with ``.git``).
+``python3 -m http.server`` from the root folder (the one with ``.git``).
 This will start a webserver on:
 `localhost <http://localhost:8000>`__.